The-Code-Dose/thecodedose-website/_data/blog/2023-04-20-understanding-short-circuit-evaluation-in-javascript.md

 1. `a && b && concatAndPrint(b, c)` will print `undefined`
 2. `b && concatAndPrint(b, c)` will print `Hello World`
 3. `a || b || concatAndPrint(b, c)` will print `Hello`

+Read the next post in this series here: [Switch Statements in JavaScript](https://www.thecodedose.com/blog/switch-statements-in-javascript)